zer0relm/cs262/Lab09/README.md

     - *Deploying the API backend* &mdash; *Do as written.*
     - *Sending a request to the API* &mdash; *Do as written.*
     - *Tracking API activity* &mdash; This is optional.
-    - *Clean up* &mdash; Only do this after the lab/homework are graded.
+    - *Clean up* &mdash; Only do this after the lab &amp; homework are graded.

 The Google Cloud application/database incur charges when active, and we have limited grant money to fund our individual assignment and team project development.
 To cut costs, manually shut the